 The role of the County Board of Supervisors here is clear: San Diego County not only needs to increase direct support for senior resources, but also to improve the process and the interface through which senior services are offered.
 This must be a priority.
 During college, I supported myself by working as an in-home healthcare aide for developmentally disabled persons and a Certified Nurses Aide for the Veterans Administration, caring mostly for Veterans of World War II and the Korean War.

 A Clean, Connected, and Safe San Diego

-Now is the time for San Diego County to adopt an enforceable climate action plan to ensure that our water, air and coastlines stay clean and beautiful.
+Now is the time for San Diego County to adopt an enforceable climate action plan that actually leads to reduction in Greenhouse Gas emissions and protects our community.
+This will ensure that our water, air and coastlines stay clean and beautiful and that we do our part to address serious issues like sea level rise that will compromise our future.
 Our region has an amazing quality of life, and San Diegans expect government to fight to protect it.
 This means ensuring support for early action projects for public transit, and safe regional bicycle networks so everyone can enjoy our community.
 This also means stepping up and getting San Diego County to lead in regional safety planning to protect our infrastructure and neighborhoods from new threats like cyber attacks and existing threats like natural disaster.

 Critical importance of tourism & hospitality